abhisheks008/DL-Simplified/Condition Monitoring using DL Techniques/README.md

 - Advantage: CNNs can automatically and adaptively learn spatial hierarchies from the input data, making them well-suited for extracting features from time-series sensor data.
 - Reason for Selection: We chose CNNs to exploit their ability to capture local patterns in time-series data, which is crucial for understanding the condition of different components in the turbofan engine.

-2.Long Short-Term Memory (LSTM) Network
+2. Long Short-Term Memory (LSTM) Network
 - Purpose: LSTM networks are a type of recurrent neural network (RNN) designed to model temporal sequences and long-range dependencies in sequential data.
 - Advantage: LSTMs can remember important information over long sequences and are less prone to the vanishing gradient problem, which allows them to learn dependencies over longer time periods.
 - Reason for Selection: We chose LSTM networks to effectively model the temporal dependencies in the sensor data, capturing how the condition of the engine evolves over time.